Business Women’s Link future events will be led by Government and NHS guidelines - we will keep you updated.

 Venue: Branston Hall Hotel, Lincoln Road, Branston, Lincoln

-In addition to the above, events are planned for May, September and October.
+In addition to the above, further events are planned with details to follow.
 More information and booking details will follow.

 Annual Christmas Lunch 2019 – Branston Hall Hotel